Greg Zuerlein: 2024 season

 On March 16, 2024, Zuerlein re-signed with the Jets on a two-year deal.
-In Week 4 against the Denver Broncos, the Jets had a chance to move to a 3–1 record but suffered a 10–9 loss, when Zuerlein's potential game-winning kick from 50 yards went wide right, after he made 3 previous field goal attempts (23, 35 and 40 yards) in the rain.
-In Week 8 against the New England Patriots, he missed a field goal and an extra point, contributing to the 22–25 loss.
+During Week 4 against the Denver Broncos, the Jets had a chance to move to a 3–1 record but suffered a 10–9 loss, when Zuerlein's potential game-winning kick from 50 yards went wide right, after he made three previous field goal attempts (23, 35 and 40 yards) in the rain.
+In Week 8 against the New England Patriots, he missed a field goal and an extra point, contributing to the 25–22 loss.

-He was placed on injured reserve with a left knee injury on October 30.
+Zuerlein was placed on injured reserve with a left knee injury on October 30.
 He was activated on December 28.
-In Week 17 against the Buffalo Bills, he did not participate in the contest at all, with Thomas Morstead handling the kickoffs.
-Two day later, he was placed on injured reserve with a knee injury on December 31, ending his season after playing in only eight games.
-He had the worst statistical season of his career, making 60% of his field-goal attempts (9-of-15) and 93% of his extra points attempts (13-of-14).
+During Week 17 against the Buffalo Bills, Zuerlein did not participate in the contest at all, with Thomas Morstead handling the kickoffs.
+Two days later, he was placed on injured reserve with a knee injury on December 31, ending his season after playing in only eight games.
+Zuerlein had the worst statistical season of his career, making 60% of his field-goal attempts (9-of-15) and 93% of his extra points attempts (13-of-14).

 On May 16, 2025, the Jets released Zuerlein after three seasons.